heptarch/heptarch.github.io/drafts/tarkovsky.md

 	</figure>

-She handed me two keys, a heavy, single-toothed barrel key for the room itself, and a Schlage, she curtly explained, for the single filing cabinet I was to have access to.
+She handed me two keys, a heavy, single-toothed barrel key for the room itself, and a Schlage for the single filing cabinet I was to have access to.
 Chiara watched intently as I signed and dated a slip, then drained her sambuca and left as abruptly as she had arrived.